mozilla/firefox-test-engineering/guide/index.rst

 Our goal here is to get you up and running to contribute as an automation developer.
-This guide attempts to be generic enough to be useful to most A-Team projects, but some details (especially around software you need installed) may vary among projects.
+This guide attempts to be generic enough to be useful to most Firefox Test Engineering projects, but some details (especially around software you need installed) may vary among projects.

 Let's get started!